 Salmon fishing in Scotland is a truly magnificent pursuit which is far more in depth than just understanding the various tackle systems and vast array of salmon flies that are on offer these days.
 The 'vibe' of the salmon river & understanding its moods is when you really start to develop 'real' salmon fishing skills and your 'attempts to catch' ratio will start to increase significantly.
 Time on the salmon rivers is the only way to gain this skill and is a completely different thing from learning how to use a salmon fly rod which our industry seems to mainly focus on.

 Salmon Fishing Will Remain Magnificent

 I read the continuing Scottish salmon fishing hit jobs that the press keep attacking this magnificent pursuit with over the last few years and wonder if there's some kind of deep routed hatred or hidden agenda future land grab plan being actioned from the shadows.
 How can you make a record low warm water year back in 2018 the catalyst for numerous systematic hit jobs.
 One of the tabloids even stated that the River Spey didn't produce one single salmon that year which was complete 'local Spey rural economy damaging' nonsense.
-Who's talking about the solar system and the earth's magnetic core temperatures that have been fluctuating since the dawn of time (and are doing so once again) or the continual geo-engineering that's obvious to anyone with functional eyes and a head that can tilt skywards!
+Who's talking about the solar system and the earth's magnetic core temperatures that have been fluctuating since the dawn of time (and are doing so once again).
 When also was a salmon a guarantee written into the booking condition of your permit purchase and would this pursuit not be predictably boring if that was indeed the case!
 Right now we're witnessing the Spey producing up to 10 salmon a day for some highly skilled fishers with complete novices scoring frequently too but I see no press coverage on this!